arielf/a-picture-worth/README.md

 To generate the chart from [the data](v.shuf.txt) you may use [the `xyz` program](https://raw.githubusercontent.com/arielf/scripts/master/xyz) from [my scripts repository](https://github.com/arielf/scripts/)

-With the data in one picture, it becomes immediately obvious what the data is about.
-It is a topographical (from above) view of an oval shaped volcano, with uneven crater wall-heights.
-The highest point is on the left side of the crater.
-The volcano has 3 ridges sloping down on the lower-end side, the crater is on the left side, a small local peak (in yellow) can be seen to the right of the crater... etc.
+With the data in one picture, it becomes *immediately obvious* what the data is about.
+It is a topographical (from above) view of an *oval shaped volcano*.

+Now that you have a picture, you can say so much more about the data:

+* The volcano has uneven crater wall-heights.
+* The highest point is on the left side of the crater.
+* There are 3 ridges sloping down on the lower-end side
+* The crater is on the left side
+* A small local peak (in yellow) can be seen to the right of the crater... etc.

-We now see so many details, and can go on describing them.
+We now see so many details, and can go on describing them in words.

 We can even memorize the picture in our minds and reproduce it pretty closely from memory later.